 Our core technology, Volumetric Impedance Phase-shift Spectroscopy (VIPS™), provides real-time assessment of brain fluid distribution for patients undergoing neurologic assessment, allowing earlier intervention to prevent further brain damage.
 The technology passes low-power electromagnetic waves through the brain, detecting small changes and asymmetries in its electrical properties to aid neurologic assessment in about 30 seconds.
 Rapid assessment may lead to early intervention, better outcomes, and reduced hospital costs.

 VIPS technology has the potential to significantly improve patient outcomes and transform the paradigms for managing of life-threatening neurological events that can occur following serious neurologic conditions including stroke, traumatic brain injury, and brain surgery.
-The Cerebrotech Visor, is a non-invasive wireless neurological device designed for use as an aid to clinical assessment in conjunction with current standards of care.
+The Visor System is a non-invasive wireless neurological device designed for use as an aid to clinical assessment in conjunction with current standards of care.

 Cerebrotech’s core intellectual property is licensed exclusively from the University of California at Berkeley.